meilisearch/specifications/text/0096-auto-batching.md

 ### 1.1 Summary

-MeiliSearch can automatically group consecutive asynchronous `documentsAddition` or `documentsPartial` tasks for the same index into a single batch via an automatic batching mechanism.
+MeiliSearch can automatically group consecutive asynchronous `documentAddition` or `documentPartial` tasks for the same index into a single batch via an automatic batching mechanism.

 #### Summary Key points

 - A `batchUid` field is added on a fully qualified `task` API object.
-- An auto-batching mechanism groups consecutive `documentsAddition` or consecutive `documentsPartial` enqueued tasks for a similar index when a task is fetched from the FIFO task queue to be processed.
+- An auto-batching mechanism groups consecutive `documentAddition` or consecutive `documentPartial` enqueued tasks for a similar index when a task is fetched from the FIFO task queue to be processed.

 ### 1.2 Motivation